1j01/98/README.md

 Features:
 * Drop files onto the desktop, and they'll be stored in a virtual filesystem
-* Cheat codes ;)
+* Easter eggs (cheat codes) 😉
-* A clock that shows the *actual time*, woo
+* A clock that shows the *actual time*, wooooo
 * Currently, an extremely illegitimate start menu
 * Meticulous detail in many areas (altho there's obviously lots "missing")
-* Icons for various browsers, for home screens, for the Windows 10 start menu, even a *Safari pinned tab icon*, theoretically
+* You can add it to your homescreen on mobile

 ## Try it out